-Increase the number of Spanish and Creole speaking providers
+Increase the number of Spanish and Creole speaking outreach staff

 The West Side has many residents who primarily speak Spanish and Creole.
 Increasing the capacity of early childhood providers to communicate with Spanish and Creole speaking children will improve their early learning experience.